Pearl Cockatiel: Decoding Their Behavior and Personality

 A flying cage is essential for pearl cockatiels, as it allows them to exercise their wings and stay healthy.
 The cage should be spacious enough for the bird to flap its wings slightly and move around freely.
 Many breeders recommend cages with horizontal bars to encourage climbing and activity.

-Young Pearl Cockatiel
+Young Cockatiel

 Diet and Nutrition

 A balanced diet is vital for maintaining the health of pearl cockatiels.
 They should be fed a mix of seeds, pellets, and fresh fruits and vegetables.
-Bird owners should be cautious of pesticide residue on fresh produce and opt for organic options when possible.
+Pet owners should be cautious of pesticide residue on fresh produce and opt for organic options when possible.

 Your Pet Birds Will Love This Delicious & Nutritious Zupreem Cockatiel Food!